Warrington Rowing Club

 Warrington Rowing Club is a rowing club on the River Mersey, based at Howley Lane, Warrington, Cheshire.
+The club colours are primrose yellow, white and royal blue.

 History

 The club formed its first boathouse in 1985 at Old Quay in Howley.
 Later that decade the club bought three pre-fabricated cottages in Hull and rebuilt them at the present site to form its second boathouse in 1989.
 The club created a Head of The Mersey race before its landmark Lottery Grant.
 Training time and facilities were given to Bridgewater High School and then Lymm High School.

-The third, current boathouse and clubhouse were commissioned in 2012.
+The third and current boathouse and clubhouse were commissioned in 2012.

-The club colours are primrose yellow, white and royal blue.

-The club has produced multiple national champions.
+The club has produced eight national champion crews, with the most recent being at the 2025 British Rowing Club Championships.